 Web-based training resources on intellectual disabilities

-This website has a useful section for doctors and other general health care staff on people with intellectual disabilities, addressing issues of assessment and communication.
-There is also a helpful Resources page.
+This website has useful guidance for doctors and other general health care staff on people with intellectual disabilities, addressing issues of assessment, communication and consent.

 Understanding intellectual disability & health

 This website, hosted by St George’s University of London, is a comprehensive learning resource for medical, nursing and other healthcare students on understanding issues around intellectual disabilities and health.
 It includes guidance on communication and consent.

 Resources for people with intellectual disabilities

 Books Beyond Words is a series of picture books that has been developed to make communicating easier for people with intellectual disabilities, and to enable conversations about difficult topics.
 The pictures are designed to help the readers make sense of what is happening to them, and to help them ask questions or share their concerns.
 Supporting text and guidelines are also provided for carers, supporters and professionals.
 The books are available as print books, e-books or apps.

 Selected useful titles:

 It tells the story of a man who has intellectual disabilities and who is terminally ill, showing how he is affected by the physical and emotional aspects of dying.
 It highlights the importance of making good use of the time left, and of saying goodbyes.